 Oftentimes one or more beneficiary wishes to retain the property and it’s tax base

 Determine loan amount required to equalize the trust

 The property value, other assets/cash in the trust, and the number of beneficiaries are used to determine the liquidity needs of the trust

-HCS Equity provides a loan to the trust
+HCS Equity provides a loan to the trust or an estate loan

 HCS Equity provides private capital directly to the trust to create liquidity needed for equalization, a necessary step to avoid reassessment under Proposition 58.